mhoehle/mt3002-summer2020/README.md

 ## Video Lectures

-The video lectures are publically available from a corresponding [channel](https://video.su.se/channel/The%2BMath%2Band%2BStats%2Bof%2BInfectious%2BDisease%2BOutbreaks/356471) at the [video server](https://video.su.se) of Stockholm University (don't forget to unmute the video).
+The video lectures are publicly available from a corresponding [channel](https://video.su.se/channel/The%2BMath%2Band%2BStats%2Bof%2BInfectious%2BDisease%2BOutbreaks/356471) at the [video server](https://video.su.se) of Stockholm University (don't forget to unmute the video).
 For a better distributed access, the lectures are also available from a [YouTube playlist](https://www.youtube.com/playlist?list=PLl_ncesshp_C-URStf-LwhYCbFGE70_jq).

 Lectures were given in flipped classroom mode during July (L1-L7) and August (L8-L12) of 2020.
 The recordings below served as preparation for an live Zoom meeting (not recorded), where we discussed the content of the lectures.